squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

   - social
 ```

+See also [built-in-plugins] for a way to control when this plugin is
+required.

 The following configuration options are available:

 `cards`{ #cards }

 :   :octicons-milestone-24: Default: `true` – This option specifies whether
     to generate social card images.
 If you want to switch the plugin off, e.g.
-    for local builds, you can either use MkDocs [configuration inheritance],
-    as described in [built-in-plugins], or use an [environment variable]:
+    for local builds, you can use an [environment variable]:

     ``` yaml
     plugins: